fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

                 ....
 ```

 But how to get `version1` into `Parse`?
 In this case, there is literally no way to explicitly communicate that parameter to those two implementations of `IParseable<T>`.
 This means your composition framework built on the IWASM `IParseable<T>` may become useless to you, due to nothing but this one small (yet predictable) change in requirements.
-You will now have to remove all use of `IParseable<T>` and shift to another technnique, or else rely on implicit communication of parameters.
-This is no theoretical exercise - data-format parsers often, by necessity over time, need variations.
+You will now have to remove all use of `IParseable<T>` and shift to another technnique, or else rely on implicit communication of parameters (global state, thread locals...).
+This is no theoretical exercise - format parsers often change, by necessity over time, and need variations.

 What's gone wrong?
-Well, ok, IWSAMs should never have been used for parsing domain objects.
-And, specifically, IWSAMs like `IParseable<T>` should only be implemented on types where the parsing implementation is forever "closed" and "incontrovertible" - that is, can never depend on external information (beyond culture/date/number formatting, see below), and there are no variations on how it should act.
+Well, ok, *IWSAMs should never have been used for parsing domain objects*.
+But `IParseable<'T>` sounds so, well, compelling to implement, doesn't it?
+Specifically, **IWSAMs like `IParseable<T>` should only be implemented on types where the parsing implementation is forever "closed" and "incontrovertible"** - that is, their implemententations will never depend on external information (beyond culture/date/number formatting, see below), and there will be no variations on how the implementations should act.

 What should you do instead?
 Well, you should always have used regular interfaces, objects and functions - the world of normal functional-object programming - that is, parser combinators.
 For composition you should use explicit composition of parser functions and objects.
 All this is standard functional-object programming.
 For example: